alex-capitalist/restaurant_menu_crawler/DOCKER.md

-# Docker Setup for TasteMatch
+# Docker Setup for MenuCrawler

-This guide explains how to run TasteMatch in a Docker container, especially when using a local AI model.
+This guide explains how to run MenuCrawler in a Docker container, especially when using a local AI model.

 ## Prerequisites